Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 .Imagery
 - The images is showing parts of Japan that stay in your mind after you travel there.
+- The first thing that the user see is the gorgeous Sakura Tree showing one of the most beautiful things in Japan

 LANGUAGES USED
 -HTML5